psarando/shire-reckoning/README.md

-Unfortunately, Tolkien never stated in the Appendices of *The Lord of the Rings* when the Calendar of Imladris was established or from what date it started reckoning, so we don't have anything "canon" to choose from as a proper first day to start our reckoning in modern times.
+Unfortunately, Tolkien never stated in the Appendices of *The Lord of the Rings* when the Calendar of Imladris was established or from what date it started reckoning, so we don't have a "canon" first day to use for our reckoning in modern times.

 Tolkien provided many thorough details about his calendars in Appendix D, but he only provided a few (sometimes vague) details of how each calendar related to one another,